stephenh/stephenh.github.com/drafts/what-makes-spark-exciting.markdown

         // this is real code...
         val sc = new SparkContext("local", "MyUnitTest')
         // and now some psuedo code...
-        val output = nowRunYourCodeThatUsesSpark(sc)
+        val output = runYourCodeThatUsesSpark(sc)
         assertAgainst(output)
       }
     }
 {: class=brush:scala}

-(I will go into more detail about `nowRunYourCodeThatUsesSpark` in a future post.)
+(I will go into more detail about `runYourCodeThatUsesSpark` in a future post.)

 This one liner starts up a new [SparkContext](http://spark-project.org/docs/latest/api/core/index.html#spark.SparkContext), which is all your program needs to execute Spark jobs.
 There is no local installation required (just have the Spark jar on your classpath, e.g. via Maven or Ivy), no local server to start/stop.
 It just works.